thecoder75/liveme-pro-tools/README.md

 You are more than welcome to download the source and build your own 32-bit version, but support for issues will be limited.

-### FFMPEG Required?
+### FFMPEG No Longer Required?
+Dependancy on FFMPEG has been removed.
+You can choose to use a basic built-in concat system now to join the chunks downloaded without needing to have FFMPEG installed on your computer.

+If you wish to transcode the downloads, then you will need to have FFMPEG installed.

-FFMPEG is required to combined the downloaded playlist chunks and if transcoding of the downloaded replays are preferred.
-There is no way at this time to download replays without having FFMPEG installed.
+~~FFMPEG is required to combined the downloaded playlist chunks and if transcoding of the downloaded replays are preferred.
+There is no way at this time to download replays without having FFMPEG installed.~~

 We are looking into building/rewriting the chunk downloader and removing the dependancy on FFMPEG in future versions.